cugos/cugos.github.com/_posts/meetings/2013-07-17-cugos_monthly.markdown

 __Loose agenda:__

-- Seattle Times Hackers [@deanOhYeah](https://github.com/deanohyeah) and [@laurenmichell](https://github.com/laurenmichell) will talk about their web maps and tooling
+- Seattle Times hackers [@deanOhYeah](https://github.com/deanohyeah) and [@laurenmichell](https://github.com/laurenmichell) will talk about their web maps and tooling

-- Renegade Cartographer and Designer [@mapsam](https://github.com/svmatthews) will be talking about D3, map projections and possibly other neat stuffs
+- Renegade cartographer and designer [@mapsam](https://github.com/svmatthews) will be talking about D3, map projections and possibly other neat stuffs

+- Jared Erickson [@jericks](https://github.com/jericks) is back with more cool projects -- Boom!.
+He'll be showing off his (GeoServer-shell project)[https://github.com/jericks/geoserver-shell]

 __Possible but not confirmed:__